Teenage mental health conditions: assessment and diagnosis

 Counselling is a ‘talking therapy’.

-If your child sees a counsellor, your child will talk about her situation with the counsellor.
+If your child sees a counsellor, your child will talk about their situation with the counsellor.
 Counsellors don’t offer advice.
-Instead they help your child make her own decisions and find her own solutions.
+Instead they help your child make their own decisions and find their own solutions.

 Counselling is usually a one-on-one therapy.